RestDB/crudlify/README.md

 ## Install

 Create a new directory for your project.
-Then initialize with npm.
+Then initialize with npm and JavaScript ES6.

-`npm init es5``
+`npm init es5`

 Install dependent packages.

-`npm install codehooks-crudlify codehooks-js`
+`npm install codehooks-crudlify codehooks-js yup`

 ## Usage